A-Lupi/A-Lupi/README.md

 <br />

 ## I'm a Student and Developer!
-- :desktop_computer: I'm studying Data Science at the University of Buenos Aires.
+- :desktop_computer: I'm studying a Bachelor Degree in Data Science at the University of Buenos Aires.
 - 🌱 I’m currently learning Rails by building an app called "Review it".
 - 👯 I’m looking to collaborate with and learn from other developers.
 - 🥅 2021 Goals: Build more web applications to continue practicing and contribute to Open Source projects.